francesice/francesice.github.io/presentation/index.md

 ---

 + Regulation and innovation: The intermediate role of resource reallocation.
-"The 17th International Schumpeter Society Conference on Innovation, Catch-up and Sustainable Development”, Korea, July 2018
+"The 17th International Schumpeter Society Conference on Innovation, Catch-up and Sustainable Development”, Soul Korea, July 2018

++ Regulation, resource allocation and innovation- evidence from China.
+"The 27th International Conference on Management of Technology", Birmingham UK，April 2018

++ Organizational innovation for Product Innovation and Imitation – Evidence from China，"The 16th International Schumpeter Society Conference", Montreal Canada, July 2016

 + Organization innovation for product innovation and imitation: Evidence from Chinese Firms.
 "Atlanta Conference on Science and Innovation Policy", Atlanta U.S., September 2015